Manufacturing Advisory Service

-The Manufacturing Advisory Service (MAS) is a former government agency in England and Scotland that advised manufacturing companies.
+The Manufacturing Advisory Service (MAS) is a former government agency in England and Scotland.

 History

 It was founded by the Department of Trade and Industry (DTI, which became BERR in 2007) in April 2002.
 It was split into regions and was aimed at SMEs to offer technical and strategic advice.
-The regional offices were titled regional Centres of Manufacturing Excellence.
+The regional offices were titled Regional Centres of Manufacturing Excellence.
 There was also co-operation with trade associations, research councils and university departments.
 In the first year the MAS had on average improved companies productivity by 30%, reduced waste by 37%, and increased inventory turnover by 90%.
 It had been launched with £27 million funding for three years.
 (50% Government and 50% Regional) The concept for MAS was based on US model the Manufacturing Extension Programme (MEP).
-A DTI official who had seen the programme in US brought the model back and developed it for UK.
+A DTI official who had seen the programme in US brought the model back and developed it for the UK.

 In many ways it is similar to what Business Link provides for all small businesses, except that Business Link may not have the in-depth experience of manufacturing, specifically the technical know-how.
 From November 2011 Business Link is mostly to be disbanded, due to abolishment of regional development agencies (RDAs), and replaced with regional websites.

 Much of Business Link's advice was previously via its extensive website.
 Like Business Link, MAS was funded through RDAs.
 Half of the MAS's funding came from its RDA and the other half came from BIS.

 Overhaul

 On 14 October 2011 Mark Prisk, a minister at the BIS, announced an overhaul of the MAS.
-It will offer much of what it has done, but due to the regional developments agencies being abolished, it will be a national organisation from 1 January 2012.
+It will offer much of what it has done, but due to the regional development agencies being abolished, it will be a national organisation from 1 January 2012.
 The new national programme will be delivered by the Manufacturing Advisory Consortium comprising Grant Thornton, Pera, WM Manufacturing Consortium Ltd, and SWMAS Ltd.

 On 10 December 2010 he had announced that the MAS would not be abolished, as Business Link will be, but will have a 25% cut in funding.
 It is costing £20 million a year, which will be reduced to £15 million.
 For the last financial year Business Link received £190 million.